DigiCash

 DigiCash Inc. was an electronic money corporation founded by David Chaum in 1989.
 DigiCash transactions were unique in that they were anonymous due to a number of cryptographic protocols developed by its founder.
 DigiCash declared bankruptcy in 1998 and subsequently sold its assets to eCash Technologies, another digital currency company, which was acquired by InfoSpace on February 19, 2002.

 History

 David Chaum is associated with the invention of Blind Signature Technology.
 In 1982, while studying at the University of California, Berkeley, Chaum wrote a paper describing the technological advancements to public and private key technology, in order to create this Blind Signature Technology.
 Chaum's Blind Signature Technology was designed to ensure the complete privacy of users who conduct online transactions.
 Chaum was concerned with the public nature and open access to online payments and personal information.
 He then proposed to construct a system of cryptographic protocols, in which a bank or the government would be unable to trace personal payments conducted online.
 This technology became fully implemented in 1990, through Chaum's company, DigiCash.

+In 1985, Chaum published "Security Without Identification: Transaction Systems to Make Big Brother Obsolete" in Communications of the ACM, introducing his privacy arguments to a mainstream computer science audience and establishing the idea for the founding of DigiCash that came.

+In 1994, DigiCash launched a public trial and gave out one million dollars in "cyberbucks" to people online.
+The next year, Mark Twain Bank in St. Louis became the first to accept eCash as legal tender.
+By 1998, 5,000 users and 300 merchants had joined the movement.

+DigiCash almost secured several big deals.
+Visa was said to have offered $40 million for a share in the company.
+Microsoft wanted to include eCash in Windows 95, but the discussions around licensing did not fully go through.
+ING and ABN Amro also discussed partnerships worth tens of millions of dollars.
+Citibank negotiated seriously but later pulled out of the negotiation for reasons unrelated to DigiCash.
+Deutsche Bank, Credit Suisse, Australian Advance Bank, Norske Bank, and Bank Austria all licensed the technology, but none launched it widely for consumers.

+In a 1999 interview, Chaum said, "As the web grew, the average level of sophistication of users dropped.
+It was hard to explain the importance of privacy to them."